Wednesday, February 26, 2025

 Addressing Missing Data

-• It hides real economic impact of development.
+• It hides the real cost of development.

-Given these data gaps, my analysis relies on secondary sources, environmental research, and economic valuation models to estimate a true(er) value of remaining Blackland Prairie.
+Because of these gaps, I used secondary sources, environmental research, and economic models to estimate the true(er) value of the Blackland Prairie.

 1. The Extinction Forecast